Innoactive/Creator/.Documentation/articles/innoactive-creator/default-conditions.md

 ### Description

 This condition is fulfilled when the trainee grabs the `Object`.
-The condition is also fulfilled if the trainee already grabs the `Object` before the step is activated, so, if a trainee is already holding the specified object in hand while this condition is active, it is fulfilled immediately.
+The condition is also fulfilled if the trainee already grabbed the Object before the step was activated, so, if the trainee is already holding the specified object.

 #### Interaction in VR